goto40/self-dsl/docs/xtext_scoping.md

 ### Problem

-In order to make use of the full qualified name of an elements the default format of references is not enough to formulate the name (because dots are not part of this default format):
+In order to make use of the full qualified name of an element the default format of references is not enough to formulate the name (because dots are not part of this default format):